coder-aze/screenshot_app/README.md

 # screenshot_app
-pyautogui using the BSD license
+pyautogui library using the BSD license